How to Substitute Maple Syrup for Sugar in Baking

 How does maple syrup compare to white sugar?

-Overall, both maple syrup and white sugar can be used in a variety of recipes, but they will impart different flavors and qualities to the finished dish.
+Both maple syrup and white sugar can be used in various recipes, but they will impart different flavors and qualities to the finished dish.

 Is maple syrup better for you than white sugar?